daflh/skeduler/README.md

 # Coragon
-Easy to use keep notes and schedule organizer
+Easy to use event scheduler and notes build with Firebase

 [Preview](https://coragon.web.app/)